robustslam/evaluation/index.md

 ### Setup details

 #### Experimental policy
+An **experiment** consists of a single run of an algorithm on one sequence.
+We run each experiment 10 times on each of the platforms and report the aggregated results.

 To control for any differences not inherent to the algorithms, we ensure that on each platform any common dependencies undertaking significant computational tasks, such as OpenCV or g2o, are fixed to the same version across all the SLAM systems evaluated.
 We use gcc 7 for compilation across all algorithms and platforms, and CUDA 10.2 for GPU-based implementations.
 The DVFS of the processing cores and GPU are disabled.
 For the Jetson platform, this is done using the [jetson stats tool](https://github.com/rbonghi/jetson_stats).
-All the build processes have been modified to use the highest levels of compiler optimisation.
+All the build processes have been modified to use the highest levels of compiler optimisation, including platform-specific compilation flags.
 The hyperparameters of SLAM systems are configured following the recommendations of the original papers.

 #### Hardware platforms